 Protects children from harm

-No power to remove children
+Does not have power to remove children

-Can remove children if neccessary
+Can remove children if necessary

 Short term involvement